 The underpowered 1903 Wright Flyer was just barely capable of flight.
 Its four-cylinder engine developed a touch under 16 horsepower for 15 seconds, then dropped to less than 12 horsepower.
 This was just enough to get the Flyer airborne and sustain it for each of the four short flights, the only ones it ever made.
 Yet, the 1903 Kitty Hawk Flyer proved the Wrights' theories, and this classic airplane set them a decade in advance of all other inventors pursuing the dream of flight.

 The Wrights' 1904 Flyer initially did not perform well, but they were eventually able to make no less than 105 flights at their Huffman Prairie, Ohio, flying field.
 The 1904 Wright Flyer's performance now justified their offer to sell it to the U.S. Army.
 But the Army was blind to their success and declined on the basis that the aircraft had not been brought to the stage of practical application.

 It was just as well, for the brothers' 1905 Flyer was much stronger, had an improved wing profile, and most important, possessed an engine capable of delivering 25 horsepower.
 Of all the classic airplanes, this was the first practical aircraft in history.
 Wilbur Wright capped a series of successful flights with a record-setting hop of 39 minutes and 23 seconds.

 Sadly, the vast majority of people, especially in Europe, continued to consider the Wrights liars.
 The Wrights, properly insulted, stopped flying in November 1905 and did not resume until 1908.
 When they resumed, it was with a style and grace that amazed the aviation world.

-To learn more about the Wrights' classic airplanes and the specifications for the 1903 Kitty Hawk Flyer, go to the next page.
+Read on for more info about the Wrights' classic airplanes and the specifications for the 1903 Kitty Hawk Flyer.